pmmonter/biol5153/README.md

 3. **assn04** : includes all merged STDOUT+STDERR files from jobs submitted on Razor dedicated to working out BLAST problems.
 4. **nucleotide_composition.py** : in class python script assignment that lists the nucleotide percentage composition of a dna sequence.
 5. **pb4_ch02** : jupyter notebook for Chapter 2 exercises of "Programming for Biologists" textbook.
+6. **pb4_ch03** : jupyter notebook for Chapter 3 exercises of "Programming for Biologists" textbook.
+7. **pb4_ch04** : jupyter notebook for Chapter 4 exercises of "Programming for Biologists" textbook.